 The gypsy moth has historically been held at bay from becoming established in North Carolina, with only two counties being quarantined for the pest since 1988 (Currituck County and parts of Dare County).
 These two counties remain the only two with a gypsy moth quarantine in place.

 The southern pine beetle (SPB) has historically been N.C.’s most significant forest insect pest.
 From 1999 through 2002, SPB killed at least $84 million worth of timber in North Carolina.
 Since then, beetle activity has been relatively low until this year.

-This spring, the NCFS set 33 SPB prediction traps across the state.
-These traps, in addition to traps deployed by the U.S. Forest Service, indicated that low SPB populations should be expected across most of the state, with the exceptions of traps located in the Croatan National forest, Macon County, and Appalachian Ranger District (Pisgah National Forest).
-Traps in these sites indicated we could expect increasing and high, moderate, and low SPB populations, respectively.
+Each spring, the NCFS sets prediction traps across the state to asses potential impact from this native pest.
+This year, the NCFS set 39 traps across the state.
+These traps, plus additional traps deployed by the USFS, indicated that low SPB populations should be expected across most of the state, with the exceptions of traps located in the Cheoah Ranger District (Nantahala National Forest), Macon County, Croatan National Forest, and Appalachian Ranger District (Pisgah National Forest).

 The Southern Pine Beetle Prevention Program, funded through a grant from the U.S. Forest Service, partially reimburses non-industrial private landowners in N.C. for the cost of pre-commercial thinning pine stands.
 This allows remaining trees to grow with less competition, improves the health of remaining trees, and reduces the stand’s susceptibility to SPB.
-Since the program began, nearly 72,800 acres have been treated through this program.
+Since the program began, over 74,000 acres have been treated through this program.